About Us

 The Minyan meets on Shabbat and Jewish holidays, including all services for the High Holidays, and sponsors regular Kiddush lunches and other activities that reinforce a sense of community.
 Traditional in its observance – but completely egalitarian, child-friendly, and democratic in its decision-making processes – the Minyan has served as a model for lay-led services in synagogues around the country.

-Services on most (“regular”) Shabbatot begin at 9:45 a.m., with Mishna study just before beginning at 9:20.
+Services on most (“regular”) Shabbatot begin at 9:45 a.m.
+Mishna study is from 9:00-9:30 a.m only on Zoom, and everyone is invited from wherever you might be.
+Contact MishnahStudy@libraryminyan.org for more information.
 On days when we recite Hallel or celebrate a major Minyan simcha we begin at 9:30 a.m. (and there is no Mishna study).
-Services usually end between 12:00 and 12:30 p.m.
+Services usually end around noon, followed by a kiddush.

-All services take place in the Dorff-Nelson Chapel on the lower level of Temple Beth Am.
-The shul’s address is 1039 S. La Cienega Blvd., Los Angeles, California 90035.
-It is just south of Olympic Avenue.
+Services take place either outdoors, weather permitting, on the Ziering Family Field, or in the Dorff-Nelson Chapel on the lower level of Temple Beth Am.
+The shul’s address is 1039 S. La Cienega Blvd., Los Angeles, California 90035, just south of Olympic Avenue.

 A Brief History of the Library Minyan

 The Minyan started with twenty to thirty people.
 By the late 1970s, it had outgrown the library.
-It moved first to a youth building adjacent to the shul and then to the old Beth Am Chapel, which was large enough to accommodate a Minyan that by then had grown to over 100 worshippers.
-Today, around 120 people on average attend services each Shabbat, with a variety of prayer leaders, leyners, and darshanim.
-Several rabbis and rabbinic students attend, but many of the members are professionals in various Jewish and other organizations in Los Angeles.
+It moved first to a youth building adjacent to the shul and then to the old Beth Am Chapel, which was large enough to accommodate a minyan that by then had grown to over 100 worshippers.
+Today, an average Shabbat will see around 120 people, including many rabbis, rabbinic students and other Jewish professionals, with a variety of prayer leaders, leyners, and darshanim.

 In 2011 the Library Minyan undertook a major overhaul of its governance, with goals of greater transparency of decision-making as well as wider participation and regular rotation in leadership.
 The new charter was adopted in 2012, with a new Steering Committee and Rosh Minyan selected each two years.